aws-samples/aws-codecommit-s3-backups-with-terraform/README.md

-## AWS CodeCommit S3 backups with Terraform module
+## CodeCommit S3 backups with Terraform

 Backup your AWS CodeCommit repositories to Amazon S3.